 - Address a serious health condition (including pregnancy);

 - Care for a family member with a serious health condition;

 - Address family circumstances arising from a military service member’s deployment; or

 - Care for a newborn, newly-adopted child or newly-placed foster child.

 These laws allow workers to meet their health and family needs without jeopardizing their economic security.
-Paid leave programs in a handful of states — that address a workers' own illness and theeeds of family caregivers — provide models for the changes we need.
+Paid leave programs in a growing number of states — that address a workers' own health and the needs of family caregivers — provide models for the changes we need.

 We’re working with lawmakers and advocates across the country to support a range of innovative proposals to make paid family and medical leave available to all working families.